thecosignstudio/process/_chapters/04-testing.md

 ### After implementation
 **Participants**: PD, QA, users
-**Goal**: Analyse users’ behavior to make sure they use product the way it was designed and ife the client’s goals are met.
+**Goal**: Analyse users’ behavior to make sure they use product the way it was designed and if the client’s goals are met.
 **Tools**: Heatmaps, A/B tests, user testing with Netguru people or outside testers, Analytics

 ## Tools and techniques for testing